ddev/ddev/docs/users/cli-usage.md

 ![usage_stats](images/usage_stats.png)

 Of course if you have any reservations about this, please just opt-out (`ddev config global --instrumentation-opt-in=false`).
 If you have any problems or concerns with it, we'd like to know.
 One person did report slow ddev command completion on a network that was apparently not friendly to sentry.io.

+## Using ddev offline, and top-level-domain options

+DDEV-Local attempts to make offline use work as well as possible, and you really shouldn't have to do anything to make it work:

+* It doesn't attempt instrumentation or update reporting if offline
+* It uses /etc/hosts entries instead of DNS resolution if DNS resolution fails

+However, it does not (yet) attempt to prevent docker pulls if a new docker image is required, so you'll want to make sure that you try a `ddev start` before going offline to make sure everything has been pulled.

+If youy have a project running when you're online (using DNS for name resolution) and you then go offline, you'll want to do a `ddev restart` to get the hostname added into /etc/hosts for name resolution.

+*Note that DNS name resolution never works with Docker Toolbox on Windows unless you run your own DNS server.*

+You have general options as well:

+In `.ddev/config.yaml` `use_dns_when_possible: false` will make ddev never try to use DNS for resolution, instead adding hostnames to /etc/hosts.
+You can also use `ddev config --use-dns-when-possible=false` to set this configuration option.
+In `.ddev/config.yaml` `project_tld: example.com` (or any other domain) can set ddev to use a project that could never be looked up in DNS.
+You can also use `ddev config --project-tld=example.com`

+You can slso set up a local DNS server like dnsmasq (Linux and macOS, `brew install dnsmasq`) or ([unbound](https://github.com/NLnetLabs/unbound) or many others on Windows) in your own host environment that serves the project_tld that you choose, and DNS resolution will work just fine.
+You'll likely want a wildcard A record pointing to 127.0.0.1 (on most ddev installations) or the Docker Toolbox IP address (often 192.168.99.100)